by Nebula Haze

 Deeper containers are better than shallow ones – roots tend to grow down and can get rootbound in a shallow or too-small container.

 Get a container that provides plenty of oxygen to the roots for faster growth!

 Recommended Containers for Growing Cannabis

-- Garden pot with drainage holes on the bottom
+- Standard garden or nursery pot with drainage holes on the bottom

-- 5 gallon bucket (drill your own drainage holes)
+- 5 gallon bucket (drill your own drainage holes out the bottom)